Dudão

 Dudão is a Brazilian children's comic book series created by former evangelical pastor Eduardo Samuel da Silva in cooperation with his brother the artist Jairo Alves da Silva in 1992.
-The comic with a educational and religious focus was created with the aim of evangelizing children and showing positive messages.
+The comic with an educational and religious focus was created with the aim of evangelizing children and showing positive messages.
 The comic book had its first 5 issues published by Louvor in 1992, returning in 1994 by the publisher Vida, where in addition to having the first issues republished, it also had new issues being sold until 1997.
 During the years of publication the comic derived several other media products, including an LP album sung by Aline Barros (in her early career) released in the same year that the comic debuted.

 Synopsis

 The story behind the Dudão comics is set in a Brazilian neighborhood in Rio de Janeiro, focusing on a group of children.
-The main character, Dudão, is a Christian boy who always teaches his friends what is right and what is wrong, although he is often bullied because of his weight.
-All other characters are also mocked due to one trait or another in them.
+The main character, Dudão, is an obese and hyper-religious boy who is often accompanied by his best friends Binho and Rebeca and his not-so-friends Paçoca, Zuca, Pita and Tato.
+Most of the stories revolve around educational and everyday themes, usually with Dudão trying to reprimand his friends and helping them learn from their mistakes with themes of civility and Christian values.